 - Shoulder related problems (i.e., decreased shoulder mobility, pain, reduced function, insertion tendonitis)

-- Long-term complications including:
+- Long-term complications include:

 - Lead-related problems (i.e., increased defibrillation thresholds, infection, lead failure resulting in failure to pace, failure to shock, or inappropriate shocks, tricuspid valve damage, and venous thrombosis.

-- Antiarrhythmic drugs can be considered as the primary therapy when an ICD is not indicated or refused by the patient.
+- Antiarrhythmic drugs can be considered the primary therapy when an ICD is not indicated or refused by the patient.

-- Nearly all patients who have survived SCA should receive a beta blocker as part of their therapy, which may also provide additional antiarrhythmic benefits.
+- Nearly all patients who have survived SCA should receive a beta-blocker as part of their therapy, which may also provide additional antiarrhythmic benefits.

 - The three main indications for concomitant antiarrhythmic drug therapy are: